Devrim-Celik/masters_thesis/splitting_algorithms/README.md

 A new graph `G' = (V, E')` where all edges `E'` are either in `E` or where their reversed directions are in `E'`, such that
 	- one is able to reach all allies and the victim, when starting from `adv` by reversing some of the edges and deciding on the propotion of splits for nodes that have multiple outward pointing edges
 	- the difference between `E` and `E'` is minimized
-	- splits for the attack traffic happen as early as possible
+	- the paths towards the allies is as short as possible

 ## Structure of Directory
-- `main.py`: randomly generate an input setup and apply the algorithm
+- `main.py`: randomly generate an input setup and applies one of the algorithms
+- `algorithms_comparisons`: runs all algorithms on the same graph, for different setups, to compare the costs of the proposed modificiations
 - `src/`: contains the source code
-	- `auxiliary_functions.py`: contains helper functions for saving/loading data, coloring the network, generating figures, etc...
+	- `auxiliary_functions.py`: contains helper functions for saving/loading data, coloring the network, generating figures, etc... and the cost function
+	- `central_controller_function.py`: contains functions related to the central controller algorithm
+	- `decentralized_function.py`: contains functions related to the decentralized algorithm
 	- `generate_AS_network.py`: contains the code for generating an input graph
-	- `split_merge.py`: contains the source code for the optimization algorithm

 - `tests/`: contains files with test files using the `pytest` package
-	- `test_initial_graph.py`: contains test suites for validating the correctness of the initial graph generation function in `generate_AS_network.py`
+	- `test_algorithms.py`: contains test suites for validating the correctness of the proposed modifications of the algorithms
-	- `test_results.py`: contains test suites for validating the correctness of the result of the optimization algorithm described in `split_merge.py`
+	- `test_graph._generation.py`: contains test suites for validating the correctness of the initial graph generation function in `generate_AS_network.py`

 ## Testing
 After having installed the `pytest` package through